kornia/tutorials/README.md

 <a href="https://colab.sandbox.google.com/github/kornia/tutorials/blob/master/nbs/<YOUR TUTORIAL FILENAME HERE>.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open in google colab"></a>
 ```

-For this header you should generate a image to be used as thumbmail, and save it into the [tutorials/assets/](./tutorials/assets/)
+For this header you should generate an image to be used as thumbmail, and save it into the [tutorials/assets/](./tutorials/assets/)
 directory.
-Also update the link for the colab, for user can be able to directly open your tutorial into the colab.
+Also update the link for the colab, so users can directly open your tutorial into the colab.
 You can add
 `N` categories, look at the categories already available in the README, if you want to use a different one, please update the
 README too.